-Machining operations and toolpaths can be generated only on machinable features.
+Machining operation plans (or simply operations) and toolpaths can be generated only on machinable features.
 A unique and appealing technical feature in SOLIDWORKS CAM is the automatic feature recognition (AFR) technology, which analyzes the solid features in the part and automatically extracts mill features such as holes, slots, pockets and bosses; and turn features such as outside and inside diameter profiles, faces, grooves and cutoff.
 The AFR technology helps in reducing the time spent by the designer to feed in data related to creating machining simulation.